Reforming Research Assessment

 Chairs:

-- Dr. Karen Stroobants, CoARA, Vice-Chair
+- Dr. Karen Stroobants, Vice-Chair, CoARA

 Panelists:

-- Prof. Gemma Modinos, King's College
+- Prof. Gemma Modinos, King's College London

 - Ms. Cecilie Brøkner, CEO, Innovation Fund Denmark